Trainwreck: Balloon Boy

-Trainwreck: Balloon Boy is a 2025 American documentary film directed by Gillian Pachter.
+Trainwreck: Balloon Boy is a 2025 American documentary film directed by Gillian Pachter regarding the Balloon boy hoax.
 It premiered on Netflix on July 15, 2025, as part of the Trainwreck series.

+Background

 The film documents the 2009 "Balloon Boy" incident in Fort Collins, Colorado, when Richard and Mayumi Heene claimed that their six-year-old son Falcon had floated away in Richard's homemade helium balloon.
 The event sparked a nationwide panic and live international news coverage before Falcon was found safe at home, hiding in the attic.

+Synopsis

 The documentary reexamines the case sixteen years later through new interviews with the Heene family, journalists and investigators.
 The Heenes continue to maintain their innocence, arguing the event was misunderstood and not a publicity stunt, while others in the film argue that the Heenes only did it for viral fame.
 By August 2025, the documentary received 7 million views.